Ethics & Professional Standards Guidelines

 The organization must clarify a story, photograph, video, caption, editorial, etc., when it creates a false impression of fact.
-If there is a question over whether a correction, clarification or removal of story or photo is necessary, bring the matter to an editor.
+If there is a question over whether a correction, clarification, or removal of a story or photo is necessary, the matter should be brought to an editor.

-Journalists must not plagiarize, whether it is the wholesale lifting of someone else’s writing, or the publication of a press release as news without attribution.
-Kambani journalists are responsible for their research, just as they are for their reporting.
-The inadvertent publication of another’s work does not excuse the plagiarism.
-Plagiarism will result in serious disciplinary action and may include termination.
+Plagiarism is not acceptable, whether it is the wholesale lifting of someone else’s writing or the publication of a press release as news without attribution.
+Journalists must be responsible for their research, just as they are for their reporting.
+The inadvertent publication of another’s work does not excuse plagiarism, and it will result in serious disciplinary action, including termination.

 Confidentiality and Unidentified Sources

-Agreements about anonymity should be ironed out with sources in advance.
-Make sure sources understand the ground rules: What information can be attributed to the source and what cannot be attributed?
-What is off-the-record, meaning what information cannot be published unless confirmed through another source.
+Agreements about anonymity should be made with sources in advance, and sources should understand the ground rules for what information can be attributed to them and what cannot be attributed.
+Reporters should also clarify what is off-the-record, meaning what information cannot be published unless confirmed through another source.

 The Karnataka Jyothy does not pay for information under any circumstances.
 In cases where information is obtained from wire services or other newspapers, the Karnataka Jyothy will apply its own standards to the use of unnamed sources.
-If there are significant conflicts between the attribution of information in the wire story and the Kambani policy on unattributed sources, an effort should be made to contact the originating news agency for more information.
+If there are significant conflicts between the attribution of information in a wire story and the Karnataka Jyothy policy on unattributed sources, efforts will be made to contact the originating news agency for more information.

 Use of Names / Descriptions

-Juveniles should not be identified unless they are to be tried as adults, or their alleged crime is deemed particularly newsworthy.
-Such a decision should be made in consultation with an editor.
+Juveniles are generally not identified unless they are being tried as adults or their alleged crime is deemed newsworthy.
+In such cases, a decision on identification should be made in consultation with an editor.

-Once a person is named in our reporting, Kambani should make every effort to report on the ultimate adjudication of the case.
+If a person is named in Karnataka Jyothy reporting, efforts should be made to report on the ultimate adjudication of the case.

 Social Media Identities / Use

-Social media accounts should be clearly branded with the name of the news organization, either at the local level or with Kambani.
+- Social media accounts should be clearly branded with the name of the news organization.

 Social Media in Breaking News Coverage

-When breaking news via social media, the initial post must be sourced, and the journalist must make it clear whether they are at the scene or not.
-If they are not at the scene, they must clearly — and repeatedly — source the information they are getting about the event.
+When breaking news through social media, Karnataka Jyothy journalists should always source their information and clearly indicate whether they are at the scene or not.
+If they are not present, they must attribute the source of the information repeatedly.

-When attributing information found on Twitter, they should retweet the information in its original form, whether in a single post or in multiple instances.
+When retweeting information from Twitter, Karnataka Jyothy journalists should retweet the information in its original form, either in a single post or multiple instances.
 Copying and pasting alone is not acceptable.
 They should also attribute the original source of the information and consider the reliability of the source before sharing the content.